ODOT-PTS/GTFS-ride/spec/en/reference.md

 File: **Optional**

 An agency may use the ridership.txt file to record aggregate level ridership counts depending on agency capabilities and requirements.
-If no Route ID or Trip ID is specified, the ridership count is system wide.
 If stop-level ridership counts are available, they should be recorded in board_alight.txt, but an agency may choose to also record the aggregated counts in ridership.txt to aid in meeting specific reporting requirements or in generating user-defined reports.
+Many levels of speicificty of aggregation are available through the many possible combinations of ID, time, and date fields.

 |  Field Name | Required | Details |
 |  ------ | ------ | ------ |